chrisbu/dartlang.org/src/site/docs/phonecat-tutorial/step-00/index.markdown

 specification, and adds model driven views.
 The Dart Editor uses the Web UI compiler to produce a bootstrapped output.

-Now that you are familiar with the tools, let's move on to [step 1](../step-01/) , where you will see the first part of our Phone Catalog as a static html file.
+Now that you are familiar with the tools, move on to [step 1](../step-01/) , where you will see the first part of our Phone Catalog as a static html file.

 {% endcapture %}